mavdhe/laravel-content/readme.md

 ## Roadmap

+Ideas:

-In the future I would like to add functions for iterating over the parents and children of a page and add functions for sorting.
+- Functions for iterating over the parents and children of a page (to easily create menus).
+- Turn the image generator array into an asset generator array to allow other extensions.

 Pull requests are welcome!

 ## License